Finally have a finished quilt to show. This Dresden Plate has been a year in the making. And was made with lots of love.

 I started it last May.
 Designed the top on EQ7 – my first design!
-Well, maybe it’s not an “original” block or design, but I did it myself!
+Well, maybe it’s not an “original” block, but I designed the pattern myself!
 Finished the top and put it on the frame in August.
-I started quilting it, then stopped while mom was going through her final days with cancer.
-Went through a dry spell when I just couldn’t quilt at all after she passed.
+I started quilting it, then everything came to a crashing halt while mom was going through her final days with cancer.
+I went through a dry spell when I just couldn’t quilt at all after she passed.
 Thanks to Peggi’s encouragement I finally got rolling again in March.

 I’m calling it my “survival quilt”.
 If it weren’t for this quilt, I probably would still be waiting to get my mojo back again.
 I can see, even if it’s only subtle, the difference in the second half of the quilting – the “before” and “after” effects when mom passed.
-The fairly smooth quilting before, the shaky, hesitant and uneven-ness of it all.
+The fairly smooth quilting before mom passed, the shaky, hesitant and uneven-ness of it all after.
 But to look at it as a whole, the quilting looks pretty good!

 Wow, that quilt is SO pretty!!
 I’m glad you were able to finish it.
 I didn’t know there was a right and a wrong side for quilt labels – I just stick mine where ever.
 Oh well.

 I hope Dorene enjoys it!